What is Geisha: History and Etiquette

 Some popular games include:

-• Karuta – A traditional card game that requires quick reflexes and a good memory.
+• Karuta – a traditional card game that rewards sharp eyes and quick hands.

 6 Essential Etiquette for the Ozashiki Experience